The good and the bad

 "The most frequently reported suspected side effects associated with Comirnaty (Pfizer) and AstraZeneca COVID-19 vaccines ... are commonly experienced with vaccines generally."

 Mr Palmer, like Ms Rinehart, is making millions out of the coal industry.
-He also bragged about keeping the shamefully corrupt and pro-fossil fuel Liberal/National coalition, under PM Scott Morrison in power at the last election, May 2019.
+He bragged about keeping Labor's Bill Shorten out of office and the shamefully corrupt and pro-fossil fuel Liberal/National coalition, under PM Scott Morrison, in power at the May 2019 election.
 He funded candidates in every electorate; none of them were elected, but preferences were directed to the Liberals and Nationals.

 In June 2021 Mr Palmer paid for radio advertisements (until they were stopped because of their misleading nature) and circulated millions of pamphlets trying to frighten people about COVID-19 vaccinations.
 Palmer's pamphlets implied that there were 210 deaths due to COVID vaccinations in Australia.
 It seems that the figure came from the Therapeutic Goods Administration (TGA).
 They had reported that 210 people had died after being vaccinated, not due to being vaccinated.
 Of course people are dying all the time due to a whole multitude of reasons.